Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

 \subsubsection{Input Perturbation}

 Another method for identifying important features of textual inputs is input perturbation.
 For this method, a word (or a few words) of the original input is modified or removed (i.e. `perturbed'), and the resulting performance change is measured.
-The more significant the model's performance drop, the more important these words are to the model, and therefore must be important features in the original inputs.
-Input perturbation is usually model-agnostic.
+The more significant the model's performance drop, the more critical these words are to the model and therefore are regarded as important features.
+Input perturbation is usually model-agnostic, which does not influence the original model's architecture.
+The main difference among the proposed input perturbation methods lies in how to perturb the tokens or phrases from original inputs into the new instances.

-\citet{ribeiro2016should} proposed a local interpretable model-agnostic explanations (LIME) model that can be used as an interpretable method for any type of black-box model.
+\citet{ribeiro2016should} proposed a local interpretable model-agnostic explanations (LIME) model that can be used as an interpretable method for any black-box model.
 The main idea of LIME is the approximation of a black-box model with a transparent model using variants of original inputs.
 For natural language processing tasks such as text classification, words of original textual inputs are randomly selected and removed from the inputs, using a binary representation to mark the inclusion of words. \citet{Basaj2018HowMS} applied LIME to a QA task for identifying the important words in a question, where the words in the questions are considered to be features, while the associated context (i.e. text containing the answer to the given question) was held constant.
-The results indicate that in QA tasks, even a small amount of question words are sufficient for correct answer prediction.
+The results indicate that in QA tasks, the complete sentence of question plays a minor role, and just a small amount of question words are sufficient for correct answer prediction.